Advertisement

 RecipeTin Eats Chocolate Chip Cookies dough

 This might look like ordinary cookie dough, but it’s not.
+It’s The Chocolate Chip Cookies Of My Dreams cookie dough by RecipeTin Eats.
 (Photography: Nagi Maehashi / RecipeTin Eats)

 Advertisement